juristr/juristr.github.com/_posts/2014-04-09-building-adaptable-software-with-events.md

 - where to place which application logic
 - ...

-These points can basically can be distilled into
+These points can basically be distilled into

 - building the right software (or not)
 - building the right software right